 Indianapolis, IN 46204

 A person who is not currently a judge of a circuit, superior, criminal, probate, municipal, or county court, but who has served as a judge for at least four (4) consecutive years may serve as a private judge.
 A private judge must be admitted to the practice of law in Indiana and must be an Indiana resident.
-A former judge who wishes to serve as a private judge must register with the Executive Director of the Indiana Supreme Court Division of State Court Administration.
+A former judge who wishes to serve as a private judge must register with the Executive Director of the Indiana Office of Court Services.
 The Executive Director must compile and periodically update a list of registered private judges which shall be made available to the public.
 For the most current list of registered private judges, please go to “Roster of Registered Private Judges.”